Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 .

-## SLAM Tutorial UNDER CONSTRUCTION
+## SLAM Tutorial

-As mentioned [above](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIseWithAR-vos.md#how-does-ar-vos-know-what-sort-of-ar-each-layer-will-provide), AR-vos looks at the first POI's setting for **URL for trigger image** to determine how to treat the layer.
-If that field says **SLAM,** the entire layer will be treated as SLAM.
+As mentioned [above](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIseWithAR-vos.md#how-does-ar-vos-know-what-sort-of-ar-each-layer-will-provide), AR-vos looks at the first POI in a layer's POI list, do decide how to interpret the entire layer.
+If its field **URL for trigger image** says **SLAM,** the entire layer will be treated as SLAM.

+### Try out Example_AR-vosSLAM layer with 3 POIs

+Set Fixed Position on your smartphone to the GPS location of the ExampleArtist layers:
+- Start AR-vos.
+- Right now, select some layer, any layer, in order to access the Fixed Position menu.
+We hope to fix this bug in the near future.
+- Once a layer has launched, double click on the AR-vos icon to bring up the Fixed Position menu.
+- Enter the GPS coordinates Lat: 37.429639, Lon: -121.979741.
+- Select Example_AR-vosSLAM.
+- Scan your surroundings, and when a grid appears on your floor, tap it to place the first POI.
+- In a different part of the grid, tap again, and again.
+Each time you will place a different POI.

+Note that the